Subscribe to our mailing list

 Yes.
 A 10% tip is usually expected for waiters and waitresses.
 10 rupees is sufficient for a bellboy or someone carrying your luggage to or from a taxi.
 No need to tip taxi drivers but it is often expected to round up.

 Guides will expect a tip.
 Sampan’s tipping guidelines recommend a USD 5 tip per day per guest for guides.
-If you decide to tip the guide, please also tip the driver (of car and/or boat) if you have one.
+If you decide to tip the guide, please also consider tipping the driver (of car and/or boat) if you have one.
 We suggest you tip your driver half of whatever you tip your guide.

 Homosexuality is legal in India.
 However same-sex marriage is still illegal.
 Indian society remains conservative.
 This includes attitudes to LGBTQ+ people, which can be less accepting than the West.
 There is a risk of harassment and discrimination, especially outside of big cities.